Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/07_Orders_Module.md

 - Returns current order status and complete status history
 - Status history shows all status changes with timestamps
 - Includes who changed the status and any notes
+- **Per-address tracking**: For couple/family packs with different addresses, `address_tracking` shows status per address
+- Each address group shows its members, current status, and status history
+- Order-level status is synced based on all item statuses
+- If all items have the same address, only one entry appears in `address_tracking`

 ---